inet-framework/inet-showcases/wireless/pathloss/doc/index.rst

 and :ned:`SuiPathLoss`.

 The various path loss modules each have sets of parameters to fine-tune their behavior.
-In this showcase we leave the parameters at their defaults.
+In this showcase, we leave the parameters at their defaults.

 The model